acsone/wms/odoo/local-src/specific_zetes/tests/README.rst

 ============

 This test will execute a full scenario for a picker in reserve.
-Please read following explanation to understand this test
+Please read following explanation to understand this test.

 Set up
 ======

 - A picker with the operator code 99
-- One product:
+- Two products:
     - Product 1: "Test medoc 1" with 20 units in the reserve
+    - Product 2: "Test medoc 2" with 100 units in the reserve

 Scenario
 ========

 1. The user will log in (REQU_/RESP_USERCONTEXT)
 2. Zetes requests all picking zones (REQU_/RESP_REFDATA)
-3. Zetes requests a picking and start the picking (REQU_/RESP_ASSIGNMENT + RESU_ASSIGNMENT)
+3. Zetes requests a picking and start the picking for product 1 (REQU_/RESP_ASSIGNMENT + RESU_ASSIGNMENT)
 4. Zetes requests a picking line (REQU_/RESP_ITEMMOVE)
+5. The picker takes 20 units of product 1 and put it in the stock (RESU_CATCHWEIGHT) (RESU_ITEMMOVE)
+6. Zetes requests a picking and start the picking for product 2 (REQU_/RESP_ASSIGNMENT + RESU_ASSIGNMENT)
+7. Zetes requests a picking line (REQU_/RESP_ITEMMOVE)
-5. The picker takes 15 units of product 1 (the bin is full) and put it in the stock (RESU_CATCHWEIGHT) (RESU_ITEMMOVE)
+8. The picker takes 80 units of product 1 (the bin is full) and put it in the stock (RESU_CATCHWEIGHT) (RESU_ITEMMOVE)